Weekend Adventure 2019 Dates

 During the weekend children will be able to enjoy some of our instructed activities, go on our tube slide, learn orienteering, play games, learn some crafts and sing songs amongst a variety of other things.
 We also will have meetings during the weekend where we look at some Bible stories, learn a memory verse and pray together.

-This year our theme is ‘Stories Jesus Told’ and we are hearing some of the parables, or stories, that Jesus and that are recorded in the Bible, and seeing how these can apply to us today.
+This year our theme is ‘The Big Team Challenge’ and we are exploring what the Bible says about teamwork.
 There will be time for your child to ask questions and join in too.
 All of our Weekend Adventures have their own personal flavour to them so please ask your leader contact for any specifics.
-A typical weekend is laid out below;
+A typical weekend is laid out below.

 Typical Weekend Adventure Schedule